CSTS: Cooperation with Russia

 Reasons given for choosing the CSTS over Kliper included that the former would offer Europe the possibility to be a full partner in a Russian-European program, because the modular structure (see below) allows for a division of design responsibilities between the partners (for instance, Russia could be in charge of the overall design of the reentry capsule, while ESA works on the habitation module etc.).

 About €15 million were pledged for the CSTS program at ESA's regular meeting on June 21 and June 22, 2006.
 Further funding of the study was to have been asked for at the next ESA meeting in July.
 Both partners, Russia and ESA, would have borne their own costs in the first 2 years of the program.
 "We are now entering a phase of working with the Russians where we will establish a preliminary design of the vehicle, establish all the legal framework for the operation, delineate the work share for the parties, and outline the aspects of development," said Manuel Valls, head of Policy and Plans Department in ESA's Directorate of Human Spaceflight, Microgravity, and Exploration Program.

-On 4 July 2006 Russian media reported that the head of the Roscosmos Anatoly Perminov had met with Jean-Jacques Dordain to discuss the CSTS proposal; however, no agreement was signed between the Russians and Europeans as a result.
+On 4 July 2006, Russian media reported that the head of the Roscosmos, Anatoly Perminov, had met with Jean-Jacques Dordain to discuss the CSTS proposal; however, no agreement was signed between the Russians and Europeans as a result.

-On 18 July 2006 Perminov announced that the Russian tender for the Kliper spacecraft had been cancelled.
+On 18 July 2006, Perminov announced that the Russian tender for the Kliper spacecraft had been cancelled.
 It was noted that the ACTS proposal had gained more support among ESA member states than the Kliper design.

 Farnborough Air Show

-Jean-Jacques Dordain announced on the Farnborough Air show on July 25, 2006 that the collaborative study together with Roscosmos on the ACTS spacecraft would begin in September 2006 and end early in 2008: "So in 18 months' time we will have got[sic] a proposal to make to our ministers for the development of such a vehicle."
+Jean-Jacques Dordain announced on the Farnborough Air show on July 25, 2006, that the collaborative study together with Roscosmos on the ACTS spacecraft would begin in September 2006 and end early in 2008, "So in 18 months' time we will have got[sic] a proposal to make to our ministers for the development of such a vehicle."
 It was confirmed that ESA's financial contribution to this study would be €15 million, shared among seven ESA member states.
-The work areas of the study are:
+The work areas of the study were: